-Your support helps us celebrate
+Your involvement helps us celebrate!

 Pete says: I’ve been a recreational runner for 20 years.
 Over time, I’ve learned how best to milk my limited athletic ability into middle-of-the-pack finishes in running races of all types, from 5Ks to marathons.
 More recently, I’ve taken to trail running, as it provides inspiration, variety, and peacefulness.
 Along the way, I’ve met many new friends, some amazing stories of perseverance and determination, and a terrific culture of togetherness that is unique to the running community.

 For some time, I’ve been intrigued about new boundaries to explore, including longer distances and challenging terrain.
 While looking on line several years ago, I came across the Superior 100 mile race, which is held in mid-September along the north shores of Lake Superior.
 This race was one of the first 100 mile challenges in the US and is known both for its history and its difficulty.
 In reading the description, I felt that this race was likely at the limit of my capability, and an event that would require me dedicating all my physical energy and mental focus.
 Here are some descriptions from the website:

 “traverses the Sawtooth Mountain Range on the Superior Hiking Trail in the far reaches northern Minnesota”

 “climbs to near 2000′ peaks with breath-taking vistas of the lake and inland forests”